Danny Meyer restaurants will require vaccine proof for diners and employees

 Meyer noted that many of his 1,000 or so employees have already been vaccinated.
 He has previously provided other incentives, including eight hours of pay to those getting the vaccine, and management provided vaccines on-site, he said.

-Meyer said that making the shots mandatory did give his team pause, since nationwide restaurant worker shortages meant they were already understaffed.
+Meyer said making the shots mandatory did give his team pause, since nationwide restaurant worker shortages meant they were already understaffed.
 But he said he anticipates the requirement will help recruitment and retention, not harm it.

 “I’m making a bet that there’s a huge number of employees who would actually rather come into a workplace when they know they will be completely safe,” he told CNBC.

 Low vaccination rates and the spread of the more contagious variant have prompted some employers to reverse course and require vaccinations instead of merely encouraging them.
-The Department of Veterans Affairs will require front-line workers to be vaccinated, a policy that other health care organizations, including the Mayo Clinic, have adopted.
+The Department of Veterans Affairs will require front-line workers to be vaccinated, a policy that other health-care organizations, including the Mayo Clinic, have adopted.
 Government workers in California and New York City will be subject to similar rules.

-And President Biden on Thursday is expected to announce that all federal employees get a vaccine or be subject to regular tests.
+President Biden is expected to announce Thursday that all federal employees get a vaccine or be subject to regular tests.

 But such mandates have critics, and some lawsuits have been filed challenging them.
 In Florida, Republican lawmakers passed legislation barring vaccine requirements and mask mandates.

-Meyer said he’s been hearing from regular diners who are happy that they will be able to eat indoors, knowing they are among fellow vaccinated people.
-“I’m overwhelmed with the positive response from dozens and dozens of guests, who are saying, ‘This will make us feel better about dining in your restaurants.'”
+Meyer said he has been hearing from regular diners who are happy that they will be able to eat indoors, knowing they are among fellow vaccinated people.
+“I’m overwhelmed with the positive response from dozens and dozens of guests, who are saying, ‘This will make us feel better about dining in your restaurants.' ”

-And if would-be customers object, he said, they can simply go elsewhere.
+If would-be customers object, he said, they can simply go elsewhere.
 “Restaurants are not a public good, and there are many, many of them in every city,” he said.
 “I think the vast majority of people will still enjoy dining with us, but if not, there are many other restaurants they can choose over us.”

 More from Voraciously: